johnnylambada/howto-eth/articles/00-Deploy-a-Fully-Tested-NFT-Contract-Using-OpenZeppelin/article.md

 1. The [Software Package Data Exchange](https://spdx.org/licenses/) (SPDX) license identifier for this file.
 The [MIT License](https://spdx.org/licenses/MIT.html).
 2. The `pragma solidity` tells the build system which version of the compiler to use.
 [Read the doc](https://docs.soliditylang.org/en/latest/layout-of-source-files.html#version-pragma) for detailed information.
 3. We're [importing](https://docs.soliditylang.org/en/latest/layout-of-source-files.html?highlight=import#importing-other-source-files) the ERC721PresetMinterPauserAutoId solidity file we just mentioned.
 This is the basis of our contract.
 4. Our contract is named `OpenZeppelinNft`.
-It's single parent ([inheritance](https://docs.soliditylang.org/en/latest/contracts.html?highlight=inheritance#inheritance)) contract is ERC721PresetMinterPauserAutoId.
+Its single parent ([inheritance](https://docs.soliditylang.org/en/latest/contracts.html?highlight=inheritance#inheritance)) contract is ERC721PresetMinterPauserAutoId.
 5. The `OpenZeppelinNft` contract has a `constructor` that takes the same arguments as its parent contract.
 6. The `OpenZeppelinNft` simply passes the arguments to its parent.